Find out the type of insurance you need and what key questions you should be asking yourself when deciding on the right insurance plan for you.

 - To provide for my loved ones if I’m no longer around (Life insurance)

-Your financial dependents need to be covered in the event of an unfortunate death or total and permanent disability.
+Your financial dependents need to be covered in the event of unfortunate death or total and permanent disability.
 That’s where cost-effective term plans come in.
 Term plans cover you until you retire and aren’t generating any more income or when your financial dependents are no longer relying on you, whichever comes later.

 While whole life plans can also be used for this purpose, they are usually more expensive.
 This is due to the extended period of coverage and an additional savings element, which may not be the most cost-effective way to accumulate wealth.